Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

 \subsection{Zero- and low-field magnetic structures}

 We first confirmed that the zero-field magnetic structure matches that determined previously.
 The data refines well to the antiferromagnetic structure with $P_{C}bam$ (BNS no. 55.363) magnetic space group symmetry (see supplemental material \cite{supplement}).
 For the magnetic space group $P_{C}bam$, only reflections where $h+k\neq2n$ are allowed, whereas the nuclear $Cmmm$ space group only allows reflections where $h+k=2n$, making it simple to identify the magnetic ordering reflections.
 The magnetic structure is commensurate, with the propagation vector \textbf{k}~=~(1,0,0).
 The magnetic moments are aligned within the Co$^{2+}$ chains and anti-aligned between nearest neighboring chains along the nuclear cell's $ab$-plane diagonal.
+The antiferromagnetic interchain interactions lead to the previously reported cusp in the magnetic susceptibility and the negative Curie-Weiss temperature \cite{riedel2023zero}.
 The refined moment is 2.10(3)~$\mu_{\mathrm{B}}$.
+Though the moment in this study is slightly lower than the previously refined value 2.19(4)~$\mu_{\mathrm{B}}$, the refinement standard errors are likely underestimated.
+Since we were able to produce a closer fit to peak intensities in this work, especially nuclear intensity, we will use 2.10~$\mu_{\mathrm{B}}$ here.
 The 20~K, zero-field data in the paramagnetic region is included in the supplemental material for comparison \cite{supplement}.

 We noticed several low-intensity impurity peaks at 2${\theta}=$~17.0, 30.4, 46.6, 53.0, and 68.5$^{\circ}$ ($Q=$~0.77, 1.37, 2.06, 2.32, and 2.93~\AA$^{-1}$), the largest impurity peak being only 0.8\% the intensity of the largest \LCC\ peak.
 The $Q=$~0.77~\AA$^{-1}$ peak also appears in X-ray diffraction data after exposing a sample to air for 15--30~s before sealing it under vacuum \cite{supplement}.
 The reflections do not change with temperature, indicating they are nonmagnetic, and they do not influence data analysis.